Montréal-Ouest

-Montreal West (Montréal-Ouest, /fr/) is an on-island municipality in southwestern Quebec, Canada, on the Island of Montreal.
+Montréal-Ouest (Montreal West), /fr/) is an on-island municipality in southwestern Quebec, Canada, on the Island of Montreal.

-Montreal West is a small, close-knit community made up primarily of single-family dwellings.
+Montréal-Ouest is a small, close-knit community made up primarily of single-family dwellings.

 Sherbrooke Street, a major artery spanning most of the Island of Montreal, has its western terminus here, beginning at a T-intersection with the town's main street, Westminster Avenue.

 History

 In 1897, the Town of Montreal West was created when it separated from the Village Municipality of Notre-Dame-de-Grâce-Ouest.
 It had 50 houses and a population of 350 persons at that time.
 Its town hall was built in 1910.

 On January 1, 2002, as part of the 2002–2006 municipal reorganization in Montreal, Montreal West and the neighbouring suburbs of Côte-Saint-Luc and Hampstead were merged into the City of Montreal and became the borough of Côte-Saint-Luc–Hampstead–Montreal West.
 Following a change of government and a 2004 referendum in which the population voted to de-merge by a wide margin, Montreal West was reconstituted as an independent city on January 1, 2006.